₹198.00

 Assignment Set – 2

-- (a) What are Stacked Bar charts?
+Q5. (a) Summarize “waffle charts”.
 When is it used?
-Explain with an example.
+Explain with an example in python.